Journey South

 Flamingos, tree-climbing lions & rift views.

 Lake Manyara is often dismissed as a half-day add-on — which is a mistake.
 The park sits at the base of the Great Rift Valley escarpment, with the alkaline lake filling the valley floor and extraordinary birdlife — most famously thousands of pink flamingos.
-The tree-climbing lions of Manyara are genuinely unique.
-I use Manyara as the opening night of every northern circuit — accessible from Arusha, gentle for first-time safari families, and sets the tone beautifully.
+The tree-climbing lions of Manyara are unique.
+I often use Manyara as the opening night of a northern circuit holiday — accessible from Arusha, gentle for first-time safari families, and sets the tone beautifully.

 FlamingosTree-climbing LionsRift Valley ViewsBirdlife